Public services in Brighton and Hove: Police

 The central police station was based at the new (1832) town hall until the present station was built on John Street in the Carlton Hill area of Brighton in 1965 to the design of Borough Architect Percy Billington.
 District police stations, which were abolished in 1928, existed at various times in Kemptown (St James's Street; later Freshfield Road), West Hill, Preston Circus, Patcham, Preston village, Rottingdean, Black Rock and at The Level.
 A short-lived secondary police station, originally a police training school, operated between 1949 and 1965 in the Elm Grove area.
 As well as the central police station on John Street, there is now also one on Crowhurst Road in the Hollingbury area.
 Brighton Borough Police became part of the new Sussex Constabulary (now Sussex Police) in 1968 when it combined with East Sussex Constabulary, West Sussex Constabulary, Eastbourne Borough Police and Hastings Borough Police.

 The first police in Hove were the Brunswick Square Police Force, established in 1830 by the Brunswick Town Commissioners.
 The first station was on Brunswick Street West; it later moved to the original Hove town hall on Church Road.
 Hove Police Commissioners were formed in 1858 to look after policing of the whole town.
-They appointed 20 men; a further four were employed in 1874 when the Hove Commissioners (forerunners of the borough council) took over responsibilities, and by 1891 the force numbered 42 men.
+They appointed 20 men; a further four were employed in 1874 when the Hove Commissioners (forerunners of Hove Borough Council) took over responsibilities, and by 1891 the force numbered 42 men.
 The amalgamation of Hove and Aldrington in 1893 prompted a further increase in the size of the force.
 Female officers were employed from 1919, and in 1938 the force numbered 90 men and women.
 The force was amalgamated with others in East Sussex (excluding Brighton Borough Police) in 1947 to form East Sussex Police.
 A new police station, incorporating flats for officers and an indoor rifle range, was built on Holland Road in 1964.
 It was closed in 2013 and converted into a school the following year.
 There is now a police "contact point" at the new Hove Town Hall on Norton Road.